Skip to Content

 These are the currencies accepted in Cuba and what they are used for:

-Euros (EUR) or US dollars (USD): Euros and US dollars are the only currency accepted when paying for accommodation (including meals consumed at your accommodation), out-of-city taxi rides, bus journeys (including the hop-on hop-off bus to the beach in Havana), high-end restaurants, and more expensive tourist activities such as classic car rides or organised excursions.
+Euros (EUR): EUR is used to pay for accommodation (including meals consumed at your accommodation), out-of-city taxi rides, bus journeys (including the hop-on hop-off bus to the beach in Havana), high-end restaurants and tourist activities such as classic car rides or organised excursions.

-Money for Cuba: Exchanging foreign currency into Cuban pesos (CUP)
+Money For Cuba: Exchanging Foreign Currency Into Cuban Pesos (CUP)

 Cuban pesos currency

-CUP currency
+CUP

 What is a good exchange rate?

-A good exchange rate in Havana is around 80 CUP to one Euro.
-The further you travel away from tourist hotspots such as Havana and Varadero, the better the exchange rate will be.
+The further you travel from tourist hotspots such as Havana and Varadero, the better the exchange rate.

 Is it safe to exchange money on the street in Cuba?